 Removal of screens and other roof obstructions: If screens or other objects obstruct access to fascia or other areas of the roof or surfaced being worked on, customer shall remove and replace any such at its sole expense.
 Contractor is not licensed for this work.

-Excess Materials: In order to insure there are enough materials to do the work(s), contractor may order more materials than may be necessary to complete said work(s).
-Any access materials will not result in a change of the agreed upon contract price.
-All materials remaining after completion of the work shall belong to American Armor.

 Default: In the event that either party defaults in performing any covenant hereof, the non-defaulting party shall deliver to the defaulting party a dated “notice of default,” specifying the default and requesting the correction thereof.
 In the event it is not corrected within ten(10) days after receipt of said notice, the non-defaulting party shall have all remedies at law and in equity for said default.
 In addition to any other remedy for default provided for herein or at OHIO law.
 Contractor shall have the right, but not the obligation to suspend or terminate its work(s), to retain all deposits then held and to peacefully repossess all materials previously delivered or installed, for which payment has not been made in full, to remove its equipment from the job site and terminate this agreement.

 Notices: Any notice shall be sufficient of delivered to the address of the party given in the agreement, by hand or U.S. mail.

-Assignment: Neither this agreement nor any warranty granted herein is assignable.
+Assignment: Neither this agreement nor any warranty granted herein is assignable without the prior written consent of both parties.

 Act of God and delays: In the event the completion of work is prevented or delayed due to damage or destruction of the building, fire, accident, vandalism, earth movement, hurricane, tornado, windstorm, theft, labor strikes, warfare, material shortage, delay of any governmental agency in issuing any required permit or certificate, or in performing inspections, litigation, or any act of God, then the completion of work shall be delayed until a later date and contractor and customer shall sign a change order reflecting the same.
 If customer declines to sign the change order then this agreement may be terminated by contractor where upon all sums then due to contractor for work(s) completed shall be immediately due and payable to contractor.

-Time is of the essence for this agreement: Upon the receiving of the first check the work specified in this contract will be put in to production as fast as possible.
+Time is of the essence for this agreement: Upon the receiving of the first check the work specified in this contract will be put in to production faster than Flash Gordon’s legs can move my car..

 Effective date of this agreement: this agreement becomes effective when signed and applicable terms such as insurance company approval and/or deposit are met.